nopnop2002/esp-idf-brotli/mqtt/README.md

 -rw-rw-r-- 1 nop nop 27973 Jan  4 11:53 sdkconfig.br
 ```

-When the file on the host side is test.txt, a compressed file of test.txt.br is created.

 # MQTT Topic
 This project uses the following topics:
 ```